 The solution is simple.
 Before it is your turn to speak, remove your name tag and put it in your purse or pocket or just leave it on your seat.
 Once you have finished your talk, you can put it back on.

-Of course, if you are amazing on stage, you won’t need a name tag for people remember you.
+Of course, if you are amazing on stage, you won’t need a name tag for people to remember you.